C++ set count

 Example 2

-Let's see a simple example to search for the elements of the set:
+Let's explore a basic example of searching for the elements within a set:

 #include <iostream>